-Water leaks are more common than you might think with more than 3bn litres of water lost daily, and when they occur in large business premises or even underground, business owners may not realise they’re happening.
-One tell-tale sign of a leak is rising business water bills, despite there being no increase in water usage.
-A leak on site can be the reason your business water bills are on the rise and there seems to be no other explanation.
-It isn’t uncommon for water leaks to go unnoticed for long periods of time, especially when they occur in underground pipes or on particularly large business premises.
+Water leaks are more common than you might think.
+More than 3bn litres of water are lost every day, and when they occur in large business premises or even underground, business owners may not realise they’re happening.
+A leak on site can be the reason your business water bills are on the rise and there seems to be no other explanation

-It’s important to remember that as responsible business owners, a water leak on your business premises is your responsibility to fix and you may also be liable for the water lost and the additional costs incurred.
+It’s important to remember that as business owners, a water leak on your business premises is your responsibility to fix.
+You may also be liable for the water lost and the additional costs incurred.
 However, if the water leak is on the other side of your meter, your wholesaler should deal with the issue.
 You can see more about who is responsible for which pipes on Ofwat’s website.

-Acting quickly is key to the effective handling of water leaks, but first you need to know where to look and find whether a water leak is the likely cause of your issues.
-Here we’re taking a step-by-step guide through how to check for leaks on your business premises.
+Acting quickly is key to the handling water leaks effectively, but first you need to know where to look and how to find out whether a water leak is the likely cause of your issues.
+We’ve created a step-by-step guide to show you how to check for leaks on your business premises.

 Before you begin